prmoore77/sidewinder/README.md

 Python-based Distributed Database

-### Note: Sidewinder is an experimental - and is not intended for Production workloads.
+### Note: Sidewinder is experimental - and is not intended for Production workloads.

 Sidewinder is a [Python](https://python.org)-based (with [asyncio](https://docs.python.org/3/library/asyncio.html)) Proof-of-Concept Distributed Database that distributes shards of data from the server to a number of workers to "divide and conquer" OLAP database workloads.